Year 3: Monkey Class

 Construct pictograms, bar charts and tables.
 Recognise 2D and 3D shapes, angles, horizontal, vertical and parallel lines and be able to describe rotation in terms of right angles.
 Estimate answers to calculations involving money and be able to use the inverse to check answers.

-- RE –Learning a little about the Islamic faith, Christian Festival of Pentecost and liing a moral life, as well as using our RE lessons to produce some extended writing and producing illustrations through storyboards.
+- RE –Learning a little about Judaism and Synagogues, the Christian Festival of Easter and living a moral life, as well as using our RE lessons to produce some extended writing and producing illustrations through storyboards.

-- DT – Exploring textiles and simple embroidery.
+- DT – Exploring textiles and simple mosaics.

-- DT – Food hygiene including preparing a meal.
+- DT – Food hygiene including eating a healthy, balanced diet.

 - Art – Drawing from experience by choosing and using a range of mediums.

-- PE – Throwing, catching and team games including rounders, cricket and tennis.
+- PE – Throwing, catching and team games including basketball, hockey and football.

 What you can do to help at home?